gtembry/301-daily-journal/LJ-code-301.md

 # Learning journal code 301 - day 14

  Today I learned you can get a codepoint from any index in a string using String.prototype.charCodeAt.

+## Learning journal code 301 - day 15

+ Today I learned that one major benefit of client-side routing in terms of user-experience is that it avoid server requests.
+Therefore, it's faster.